Why teach spelling rules?

 What if that student, at that moment, can recall:

-Whether the student has learned and practised that rule in tier 1 (whole classroom) instruction or in intervention, the fact is that if the program is a good one, they’ve received a lot of repeated exposure to the spelling rule and plenty of practice using it.
+Whether the student has learned and practised that rule in tier 1 (classroom) instruction or in intervention, the fact is that if the program is a good one, they’ve received a lot of repeated exposure to the spelling rule and plenty of practice applying it across a range of words.
 It’s not as if it’s been taught once and then been expected to use it (BTW, that’s what can cause cognitive overload).

 By the way, there’s also a spelling rule that teaches students how to add -ed to ‘worry’ as well!

 Philomena Ott, a giant in this space, tells us, quite correctly, that “Learning rules is not an infallible way to teach spelling”.
 She’s right.
-Being able to recite a rule doesn’t even come close to guaranteeing a student will then spell every word which a rule applies flawlessly, forever, “But it puts down markers, charts unknown territory and can prevent the dyslexic child from floundering in the quagmire of English spelling.”
+Being able to recite a rule doesn’t even come close to guaranteeing a student will then spell every word that a rule applies flawlessly, forever.
+“But [a spelling rule] puts down markers, charts, unknown territory and can prevent the dyslexic child from floundering in the quagmire of English spelling.”

 (How to Detect and Manage Dyslexia by Philomena Ott)

 Now, Philomena Ott is specifically referring to students with dyslexia.
-However, students with dyslexia or spelling difficulties that are dyslexic-like make up a large percentage of the population—some say up to twenty percent.
+However, students with dyslexia or spelling difficulties that are dyslexia-like make up a large percentage of the population—some say up to twenty per cent.
 Even if these students’ phonological difficulties are remediated, their orthographic difficulties persist due to their difficulty with storing and retrieving the correct letter strings of our complicated spelling system.

 When English spelling was standardised, around the time of the writing of the first dictionary by Samuel Johnson, rules were decided upon to govern the spelling of English words.